HarishankarMurugan/California-population-projection/README.md

 ## Source of datasets:

-•Datasets Source from The Californian Open data portal.
+- Datasets Source from The Californian Open data portal.
--Now, we are getting the datasets for the from [Californian official website]([https://pages.github.com/](https://dof.ca.gov/forecasting/demographics/projections/)) as CSV file!
+- Now, we are getting the datasets for the from [Californian official website]([https://pages.github.com/](https://dof.ca.gov/forecasting/demographics/projections/)) as CSV file!
--In that file we have these are columns
+- In that file we have columns which are below,

     1. County code
     2. County Name